ruchisahota/gaia/v1/doc/documentation.md

 #### `edges (external:graphedges_map)`

-edges are the edges of the map
+edges are the edges of the map.

 | Characteristics | Value  |
 | -               | -:     |